"Very easy to use and intuitive"

 SiteGround Web Hosting

-Churches gave SiteGround’s hosting an average rating of 9.6.
-While InMotion Hosting leads in most categories, SiteGround has a huge advantage in the category of WordPress Support.
-The churches we surveyed use WordPress so it’s clear they appreciate support with WordPress issues, something most hosts will not lend a hand with unless they are a pricier “managed” WordPress host like WP Engine ($35/month).
-SiteGround starts at only $9.95/month (regular price).
+Churches gave SiteGround’s hosting an a strong average rating.
+While InMotion Hosting leads in most categories, SiteGround has an advantage in the category of WordPress Support.
+The churches we surveyed use WordPress so it’s clear they appreciate support with WordPress issues, something most hosts will not lend a hand with unless they are a pricier “managed” WordPress host like WP Engine.
+SiteGround starts at only $17.99/month (regular price, which has nearly doubled in the last few years).

 I have sought help from their tech support staff 5 or 6 times and they have always been polite and efficient.
 Most of the time, the issue was resolved during a webchat with them.
 I chose siteground.com because it was recommended by churchthemes.com and am absolutely satisfied with the quality of service and cost.